 - 2. Students who want to take a minor abroad or an external minor must seek the Examination Board's permission regarding their personal choices with respect to the minor prior to its start.
 Participation in a minor requires students to have passed the foundation year examination, unless the Examination Board grants them permission to take the minor without fulfilling this requirement.
-The minor must be taken in the third year of study. - The Examination Board allows students to follow a minor here at Fontys in Venlo if they do not have completed the Propaedeutic phase yet. - 3.
+The minor must be taken in the third year of study. - The Examination Board allows students to follow a minor here at Fontys in Venlo, Eindhoven of Tilburg if they do not have completed the Propaedeutic phase yet. - 3.
 Enrolment in a minor must be done before the start date as stated on the Fontys minor portal or in the Minor Regulations. - 4.
 High-achieving students can take a minor on top of the regular study programme of 240 credits.

-This is subject to the following conditions:

-A student is able to follow an extra minor when:

-- he can achieve his bachelor education within the study period of four years, - with a weighted average grade of at least 7.0 for all tests made thus far (including the propaedeutic year) and - without any backlog in study progress.

-A minor that has been passed will be mentioned on the diploma supplement.
+This is subject to the following conditions: - A student is able to follow an extra minor when he can achieve his bachelor degree within the study period of four years; - with a weighted average grade of at least 7.0 for all tests taken thus far (including the propaedeutic year) and - without any backlog in study progress. - A minor that has been passed will be mentioned on the diploma supplement. - 5.
+The Fontys Empower reorientation programme is open to students who have hit a roadblock in their studies.
+The programme has a study load of 30 ECTS credits.
+The regulations for this reorientation programme can be found on the Pulsed portal: https://fontys.nl/fontyshelpt/Andere-studie/Empower-TEC-kickstartprogramma.htm

+A student who has taken part in the Fontys Empower programme and has successfully completed all components of that programme may, on that basis, be granted an exemption for a minor, provided the student requests an exemption from the Examination Board of the programme in which they are enrolled, unless that programme does not offer a minor.